 The closer you are to the perfect credit score of 850, the better your chances are of qualifying for just about anything you want.
-But is it even possible obtain this score, or is the number like Big Foot — supposedly real but no one ever sees it?
+But is it even possible to obtain this score, or is the number a myth — supposedly real but no one ever sees it?

 To get some answers, let’s explore the 850 credit score and just how possible it is to see it on your credit report.